PJF98/DiceProblem/README.md

 This is the graph of the EVs for this problem for n from 1 to 50.

 ![EVs for the simplified problem](./EV_for_simplified_problem.png)

+Based on this graph I guess the EV for the full problem is around 4.5.